What you need to know about gifting money in Ireland

 Does it matter when you give a gift?

 Yes, the timing of your gift matters.
 You can only gift up to €3,000 per calendar year to one person.
-If you gift over that amount, you’ll be liable for Capital Acquisitions Tax at a rate of 33%.
+If you gift over that amount, the person receiving the gift will be liable for Capital Acquisitions Tax at a rate of 33%.